John I. Gallin

-John I. Gallin (born March 25, 1943) is an American medical researcher who has contributed to the understanding of innate immunity but especially chronic granulomatous disease, a phagocyte disorder.
+John I. Gallin (born March 25, 1943) was an American medical researcher who has contributed to the understanding of innate immunity but especially chronic granulomatous disease, a phagocyte disorder.

 Gallin was appointed director of the NIH Clinical Center on May 1, 1994, and served until January 8, 2017.
-He serves as the chief scientific officer for the Clinical Center and associate director for clinical research at the National Institutes of Health.
+He also served as the chief scientific officer for the Clinical Center and associate director for clinical research at the National Institutes of Health.